kitlith/powerslaves/README.md

 ## Credits
 Normmatt, for the C# code this was based off of.
+TobiX, for sharing some small details about commands that appearantly exist but are undocumented.
+And for reminding me about this once again. <\_<
 SeddiHz, for being the one to test the original application for me before I could test with my own yet-to-arrive powersaves. >\_>
 hedgeberg, for inspiring me to work on this and similar projects.
 (NTRPi)